The Luzhin Defence: Plot

 Luzhin is taken to the hospital suffering from complete mental exhaustion.
-The doctor informs Katkov that he will die if he keeps playing chess as he is addicted to the game and it's consuming his very being.
+The doctor informs Katkov that he will die if he keeps playing chess as he is addicted to the game and it is consuming his very being.
 Nevertheless, even while recuperating Valentinov comes around with a chess board encouraging Luzhin to finish the match with the Italian, Turati.
 Natalia defends her beloved but urges him to break off with the game.
 Luzhin seems to agree.

 Eventually Luzhin leaves the hospital.
 He and Natalia then agree to marry at the earliest opportunity.
 However, on the morning of the wedding, Luzhin is put into a car with Valentinov, who tells him that there is the small matter of finishing the competition.
 In terror, Luzhin leaps from the car.
 Dazed, cut and mentally confused, he stumbles back to the hotel where he tries to dig up the rest of the glass chess pieces he buried on the grounds years ago, (1:36:39 "I've got the King but I need the whole army...") but he does not find them.

 Luzhin, who is in his muddied wedding suit, sits in his room as Natalia and the hotel staff try to open the door.
 But before they can get in, the troubled chess grandmaster throws himself out of his bedroom window and dies.
 The tragic death is witnessed by Valentinov who has just arrived by car.